huggingface/transformers/docs/source/model_doc/tapas.rst

 .. _SQA format: https://www.microsoft.com/en-us/download/details.aspx?id=54253

-- id: optional, id of the table-question pair, for bookkeeping purposes.
+- ``id``: optional, id of the table-question pair, for bookkeeping purposes.
-- annotator: optional, id of the person who annotated the table-question pair, for bookkeeping purposes.
+- ``annotator``: optional, id of the person who annotated the table-question pair, for bookkeeping purposes.
-- position: integer indicating if the question is the first, second, third,... related to the table.
+- ``position``: integer indicating if the question is the first, second, third,... related to the table.
 Only required in case of conversational setup (SQA).
   You don't need this column in case you're going for WTQ/WikiSQL/WikiSQL-supervised.
-- question: string
+- ``question``: string
-- table_file: string, name of a csv file containing the tabular data
+- ``table_file``: string, name of a csv file containing the tabular data
-- answer_coordinates: list of one or more tuples (each tuple being a cell coordinate, i.e. row, column pair that is part of the answer)
+- ``answer_coordinates``: list of one or more tuples (each tuple being a cell coordinate, i.e. row, column pair that is part of the answer)
-- answer_text: list of one or more strings (each string being a cell value that is part of the answer)
+- ``answer_text``: list of one or more strings (each string being a cell value that is part of the answer)
-- aggregation_label: index of the aggregation operator.
+- ``aggregation_label``: index of the aggregation operator.
 Only required in case of strong supervision for aggregation (the WikiSQL-supervised case)
-- float_answer: the float answer to the question, if there is one (np.nan if there isn't).
+- ``float_answer``: the float answer to the question, if there is one (np.nan if there isn't).
 Only required in case of weak supervision for aggregation (such as WTQ and WikiSQL)

 The tables themselves should be present in a folder, each table being a separate csv file.
 Note that the authors of the TAPAS algorithm used conversion scripts with some automated logic to convert the other datasets (WTQ and WikiSQL) into the SQA format.
 The author explains this `here`_.
-This is actually interesting, because these conversion scripts are not perfect (the answer_coordinates and float_answer fields are populated based on the answer_text), meaning that WTQ and WikiSQL results could actually be improved.
+This is actually interesting, because these conversion scripts are not perfect (the ``answer_coordinates`` and ``float_answer`` fields are populated based on the ``answer_text``), meaning that WTQ and WikiSQL results could actually be improved.

 .. _here: https://github.com/google-research/tapas/issues/50#issuecomment-705465960